The Incontestability Clause

-The incontestability clause in life insurance prevents insurers from denying a death benefit claim over simple errors or accidental omissions on the original life insurance application.
-For as little as $12.70/month, you can get coverage and rest assured knowing that your payout is protected by the incontestability clause in your life insurance policy.
-Start comparing life insurance quotes for free with our comparison tool below.
+The incontestability clause prevents insurers from denying a death benefit claim over simple errors or omissions on the original life insurance application.
+Term life insurance rates can be as low as $12.70/mo or $152.40/yr, and you can rest assured knowing that your payout is protected by the incontestability clause in your life insurance policy.

 Ready to compare quick life insurance quotes?

 Secured with SHA-256 Encryption

 It’s all about you.
 We want to help you make the right life insurance coverage choices.

 Advertiser Disclosure: We strive to help you make confident life insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one life insurance company and cannot guarantee quotes from any single company.

 Our life insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different life insurance companies please enter your ZIP code above to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance-related.
 We update our site regularly, and all content is reviewed by life insurance experts.

 - An incontestability clause protects you from losing your life insurance policy due to loopholes in the original agreement.